mendelbrot/mendelbrot.github.io/_posts/rebuilt-site-up-and-running.md

 layout: post
 title: Rebuilt Site&colon; Up and Running
 date_posted: 2023-04-21
+date_edited: 2023-04-30
 stage: active
 description:
   This site is now totally rebuilt with Eleventy.
 This post documents the process of getting here over the last few days.
-Much of this post is actually taken from the site's readme.
+Much of this post is actually taken from the site's documentation.
 tags:
   - featured
 ---